raffaellod/complemake/README.md

 **TODO**: document file format completely!
 More examples available as tests (`/test`).

-Complemake should be run from the directory containing the project file, relying on the `PATH` environment variable to locate the `complemake.py` executable:
+Complemake should be run from the directory containing the project file.
+You don’t need to specifiy which project file to use if the directory only contains one (otherwise you can use `--project`):

 ```
-complemake.py build
+complemake build
 ```

 When running, Complemake will build the targets in the project and create outputs in the `bin/` and `lib/`